fruzciant/openscrib/README.md

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.
-(You'll need to add a LICENSE file).

 ## Contributors
 - Andres Mauricio [@fruzciant](https://github.com/fruzciant)